Heavy machinery moving on as Mangamuka Gorge SH1 repairs near completion

 She said the demobilisation process was complex, involving a nine-axle truck which had to manoeuvre carefully.
 The truck safely turned around at the Peria Valley Rd intersection before reversing a few kilometres up the gorge, navigating through two active sites where all operations were temporarily halted.
 The rig was then loaded and commenced its journey south.

-“In a heartwarming send-off, the tamariki from Pamapuria School came out to support and farewell the 70-ton machine, showing their appreciation for the hard work of the entire project team,” Harris said.
+“In a heartwarming send-off, the tamariki from Pamapuria School came out to support and farewell the 70-tonne machine, showing their appreciation for the hard work of the entire project team,” Harris said.

 She said the massive rig needed to be transported from the northern side due to its size and stopped at the school to show the excited children the rig.